-The determination of value is different, depending on the size of the company.
+The determination of value is different depending on the size of the company.
 A $10MM revenue company will trade at a different multiple than a $100MM company.
-In this article we’re only dealing with lower middle-market companies with revenues between $2-$20MM, which is where the majority of U.S. manufacturing companies land.
+In this article, we’re only dealing with lower middle-market companies with revenues between $3-$40MM, which is where most U.S. manufacturing companies land.

-While there are firms that specialize in turnaround situations, the majority of quality buyers want a company that is not in distress.
-Buyers will look for companies whose revenues and net earnings are in an upward trajectory.
+While some firms specialize in turnaround situations, most quality buyers want a company that is not in distress.
+Buyers will look for companies whose revenues and net earnings are on an upward trajectory.
 Companies showing growth of revenue and having gross margins of 35% and above will sell at higher numbers.

 Adjusted EBITDA or SDE

 Many articles available on the web talk about looking at the difference between your assets and liabilities to determine value.
 This is not how one should determine the value of their manufacturing business.
 Especially given that most manufacturers take advantage of accelerated depreciation.